G-31-7 Acceptance of Gifts or Donations

-The following policy will be used in connection with acceptance of gifts other than cash:
+The following policy will be used in connection with acceptance of gifts other than cash and this policy applies to gifts to the College and does not affect the current procedures used for handling donations to the COCC Foundation:

-- If an individual within the institution is approached and offered a gift, he/she should,
+- If an employee is approached and offered a gift or suggested donation, he/she should,

 in a tactful and appropriate way, indicate to the potential donor the College's interest